Anthony-eng21/armo-bldr/README.md

 ## Controls

+### Movement
+Mouse
-Use your cursor to place and stack Armo Bricks on eachother or on the ground.
+- Use the cursor to place and click to add or stack Armo Bricks.
+- Use `wasd` or the arrow keys for fine placement of armo bricks.

+### Panel
+**Brick Dimensions**
-Change Armo Brick color and dimensions with the control panel in the top left corner
+Change Armo Brick depth/length and width with the control panel in the top right corner.

-**Fine Placement**
-Only supported on stacking armos not placing on grid/floor
-- Move Ghost Preview/Highlight with `wasd` or the `Arrow Keys`.
+**Colors**
+Set Armo Brick color with the control panel's color picker or set a hex color value you like.

 ## Usage